 First, you select a Sound object and click "To Manipulation".
 A Manipulation object will then appear in the list.
 You can then click View & Edit to raise a ManipulationEditor, which will show an empty DurationTier.
 You can add targets to this tier by choosing "Add duration point at cursor" from the "Dur" menu.
-The targets will show up as green dots, which you can easily drag about the duration area.
+The targets will show up as blue dots, which you can easily drag around the duration area.

 If you click any of the rectangles (or choose any of the Play commands from the View menu), you will hear the modified sound.
 By shift-clicking, you will hear the original sound.

 To get the modified sound as a separate object, choose Publish resynthesis from the File menu.